kyphan38/web/assets/docs/master/mlops - ongoing/module 1/linux.md

 ## Basic Commands

-Fun fact: A directory is a just a file containing the names of other files
+Fun fact: a directory is a just a file containing the names of other files

 | Category                      | Popular Commands                                      |
 | :---------------------------- | :---------------------------------------------------- |